Social theory: European social thought

 Modernity arose during the Enlightenment period, with the emergence of the world economy and exchange among diverse societies, bringing sweeping changes and new challenges for society.
 Many French and Scottish intellectuals and philosophers embraced the idea of progress and ideas of modernity.

 The Enlightenment period was marked by the idea that with new discoveries challenging the traditional way of thinking, scientists were required to find new normativity.
 This process allowed scientific knowledge and society to progress.
 French thought during this period focused on moral critique and criticisms of the monarchy.
 These ideas did not draw on ideas of the past from classical thinkers, nor involved following religious teachings and authority of the monarch.

 A common factor among the classical theories was the agreement that the history of humanity is pursuing a fixed path.
 They differed on where that path would lead: social progress, technological progress, decline or even fall.
 Social cycle theorists were skeptical of the Western achievements and technological progress, but argued that progress is an illusion of the ups and downs of the historical cycles.
+Some social theorists argue that societies develop in recurring cycles rather than in a linear progression of continuous improvement.
 The classical approach has been criticized by many modern sociologists and theorists; among them Karl Popper, Robert Nisbet, Charles Tilly and Immanuel Wallerstein.

 The 19th century brought questions involving social order.
 The French Revolution freed French society of control by the monarchy, with no effective means of maintaining social order until Napoleon came to power.
 Three great classical theories of social and historical change emerged: the social evolutionism theory (of which Social Darwinism forms a part), the social cycle theory, and the Marxist historical materialism theory.

 19th-century classical social theory has been expanded upon to create newer, contemporary social theories such as multilineal theories of evolution (neoevolutionism, sociobiology, theory of modernization, theory of post-industrial society) and various strains of Neo-Marxism.

 In the late 19th and early 20th centuries, social theory became closely related to academic sociology, and other related studies such as anthropology, philosophy, and social work branched out into their own disciplines.
 Subjects like "philosophy of history" and other multi-disciplinary subject matter became part of social theory as taught under sociology.

 A revival of discussion free of disciplines began in the late 1920s and early 1930s.
 The Frankfurt Institute for Social Research is a historical example.
 The Committee on Social Thought at the University of Chicago followed in the 1940s.
 In the 1970s, programs in Social and Political Thought were established at Sussex and York.
 Others followed, with emphases and structures, such as Social Theory and History (University of California, Davis).
 Cultural Studies programs extended the concerns of social theory into the domain of culture and thus anthropology.
 A chair and undergraduate program in social theory was established at the University of Melbourne.
 Social theory at present seems to be gaining acceptance as a classical academic discipline.